King of Beggars

-King of Beggars is a 1992 Hong Kong martial arts comedy film directed by Gordon Chan, starring Stephen Chow, Sharla Cheung, Ng Man-tat and Norman Chui.
-The story is loosely based on legends about the martial artist So Chan (better known as "Beggar So"), who lived in the late Qing dynasty and was one of the Ten Tigers of Canton.
+King of Beggars is a 1992 Hong Kong martial-arts comedy film directed by Gordon Chan, starring Stephen Chow, Sharla Cheung, Ng Man-tat, and Norman Chui.
+The story is loosely based on legends about the martial artist Su Can (better known as "Beggar Su"), who lived during the late Qing dynasty (c.
+19th century) and was one of the Ten Tigers of Canton.